H4RP3RK/milestone3_rcn/README.md

 x scroll to contacts
 x highlight contacts section when button pressed
-- Show photo and details of RCN staff dealing with query
-- If RCN staff unassigned, add a message with general contact details
+- Show photo and details of RCN staff dealing with query x If RCN staff unassigned, add a message with general contact details
 - Reorder accordian so latest come to the top x change datetime to better format
 App.py